seasons/monsoon/README.md

 DATABASE_URL='postgres://prisma:prisma@localhost:9876/prisma?schema=monsoon$dev'
 REDIS_URL=redis://localhost:6379

-# 5. Create your local Prisma Server and Postgres instances
+# 5. Create your local Postgres and Redis instances
 docker-compose up -d

-# 6. Deploy prisma
-yarn prisma:deploy

-# 7. Install monsoon-cli (command line interface)
+# 6. Install monsoon-cli (command line interface)
 yarn global add ts-node && yarn link

-# 8. # If using the Docker container, run the following command to copy production data into it:
+# 7A.
+Create a superuser on your database.
+Run this SQL against your local DB.
+(You can use Postico for this)
+CREATE USER postgres SUPERUSER;

+# 7B.
+Get a fresh copy of the database from production
 monsoon spp local

 # 9. Start server (runs on http://localhost:4000/playground) and open GraphQL Playground